pmdstudio/fe-startup/README.md

 -   Laravel Mix
 -   Bootstrap 5
 -   FontAwesome Free
--   SCSS структура
+-   SCSS structure
--   JSON-базирано съдържание (`data.json`)
+-   JSON-based demo content (`data.json`)
--   Базови Blade layout-и (header, footer, home, page)
+-   Basic Blade layout-и (header, footer, home, page)

 This project is ready for fast UI development of pages, that can be implemeted later in any real Laravel system or used for other projects.